ACMW-Manipal/ACMW-Manipal.github.io/README.md

 Resources, connections and mentorship play a pivotal role in proliferating women participation in technology.
 Being a student-centric chapter, we focus on the needs of girls who are striving to build a career in technology.
 Our events are primarily research-centric and collaborative with the various computer-related departments at college.
 Each of us believes in contributing to a cause that is greater than ourselves.

-Get in touch with us, on Facebook!
-Join our group- motivate each other, share ideas and ignite the researcher in you.